 Central nervous system: Headache (1% to 7%), dizziness (3%)

-Dermatologic: Skin rash (2%), dermatological reaction (combination therapy; 1% [includes pruritus, urticaria])
+Dermatologic: Skin rash (2%), dermatological reaction (1% [includes pruritus, urticaria])

 Hepatic: Increased serum bilirubin (<2%)